TheDialgaTeam/TheDialgaTeam.Pokemon3D.Server/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GPL-3.0 license.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>